Everyone needs a classic, old-fashioned peanut butter cookie recipe. Make bakery-style, soft peanut butter cookies at home with this simple recipe.

 - 1/4 cup granulated sugar for sprinkling

-- In a mixing bowl, cream the butter, peanut butter and sugars.
+- In a mixing bowl, cream the butter, peanut butter and sugar.
 Add vanilla and mix.
 Add the eggs, one at a time, beating well after each addition.

 - In a separate bowl, mix the flour, baking soda and salt.
 Add to mixture in mixing bowl and mix until well combined.